MiraDiv-git/Treat-Engine/README.md

 ## Building
+Treat Engine uses [Nuitka](https://nuitka.net/) for compilation.

-To build the project into executable file, use automated scripts in *build* folder.
+To build the project into executable file, **use automated scripts in *build* folder.**

-If you need to build it manually, there are minimal commands:
+If you prefer to build it manually, here are the minimal commands:
 ```bash
 # On Linux / macOS
 ./.venv/bin/nuitka main.py --onefile --include-data-dir=shaders=shaders --output-dir=./build/unix